 Some buildings that are being bought or sold may (or will) be located in areas designated as a moderate-to-low hazard flood zone (Zone X (shaded or unshaded)), including properties behind levee systems that are accredited or provisionally accredited.
 While the current or new owner will not be federally required to purchase flood insurance in these areas, a lender can still require it.
 Lending and real estate professionals should encourage clients to strongly consider flood insurance and to talk to their insurance agent for more information, since the flood hazard around the levee is just reduced, not removed.

 Real estate, lending, and insurance professionals play an important role in helping people purchase and financially safeguard what may be their biggest asset: their home or business.
 Consequently, home and business owners will turn to you for information.
 Here are some tips to help better assist your clients.

 - Know the facts about levees.
 Flooding does occur in areas behind levees and levees can and do fail.
-Because of these unique flood risks, it is important that properties behind levees carry flood insurance, even if they are not shown in a high-hazard area.
+Because of these unique flood risks, it is important that properties behind levees carry flood insurance, even if they are not shown in the SFHA.
 More than 20 percent of all flood claims come from moderate or low hazard areas (Zone X (shaded or unshaded)).

 - Help your clients understand their risks.
-Know where the levees are in the communities you service, and what level of risk reduction they provide.
+Know where the levees are in the communities you serve, and what level of risk reduction they provide.
 You may want to contact local officials to find out what areas are likely to flood should a levee fail or be overtopped.
 You may also wish to find out if the area is being remapped and if the status of the levee has or will be changing.
 Remember that levee system construction or restoration projects planned or underway may reduce flood insurance premium rates once the project reaches certain completion milestones.
 Use the tools FEMA has created to help communities understand the relationship between levees and flood risk.